robersonfaria/laravel-database-schedule/README.md

 ### Dashboard Authorization

 Dashboard Authorization exposes a dashboard at `/schedule` URI.

-This route is protected by the `viewDatabaseSchedule` gate controls access.
+This route is protected by the `viewDatabaseSchedule` [gate controls access](https://laravel.com/docs/8.x/authorization#gates).

+You must define the gates in your service providers, laravel by default already brings the provider `App\Providers\AuthServiceProvider` for this purpose.
+See more in the Laravel documentation [https://laravel.com/docs/8.x/authorization#gates](https://laravel.com/docs/8.x/authorization#gates)

-You are free to modify this gate as needed to restrict access to your Database Schedule Dashboard
+You are free to modify this gate as needed to restrict access to your Database Schedule Dashboard.

 ```php
 protected function gate()